 From AI-Assisted to AI-Native: The Fundamental Shift Reshaping Web Development

-What Makes Development “AI-Native”?
+What Makes a Development Approach “AI-Native”?

-AI-Assisted (Where most teams are today):
+AI-Assisted (Where most teams still sit today):

-• AI suggests fixes for bugs
+• AI suggests fixes for bugs after they appear.

-• AI generates boilerplate
+• It generates boilerplate code on demand.

 AI-Augmented (The current frontier):

-• AI generates entire features from specifications
+• AI generates entire features from written specifications.

 AI-Native (The emerging paradigm):

-• AI architects solutions from high-level requirements
+• AI architects complete solutions from high-level requirements alone.

-• AI monitors production and auto-corrects issues
+• Furthermore, it monitors production systems and auto-corrects issues in real time.

 The Core Principles of AI-Native Development